frederickaplan/fdh/files/PART1/fdh-1-1.md

 Let us start by decomposing the term "Digital Humanities" into its two components:

-> Definition : Digital Humanities is a diaphragm zone, the association of the Digital and the Humanities
+> Definition 1 (Soft Definition of Digital Humanities) : **Digital Humanities** is a diaphragm zone, the encounter of the Digital and the Humanities

 What does the term Digital refer to ?